bytebase/bytebase.com-old/content/blog/restoring-a-mysql-database-to-a-point-in-time.md

 3. Replay the binlog files to that temporary database up to the specified point in time.
 4. Swap the temporary database with the targeting database.

-The last step means Bytebase is doing an in-place database recovery and does not require application code change.
+The last step means Bytebase is doing an in-place database recovery and does not require any application code change.

 ## How to Restore a Database to a Point in Time?